chatswithjc/godisgood/content/en/docs/book/salvation.md

 Want **TRUTH?** Walk with God.
 Spend time reading your Bible.
 Spent time praying.
 Spend time meditating.
 Spend time sharing God with people.
 Every time you spend time **WITH** God, doing what He **DOES,** reaching people for the Kingdom, **LOVING,** feeding the poor, listening to people, affirming them, loving them, you are actually **KNOWING TRUTH!** Isn't that a fascinating paradigm?

 Spend time with Jesus, reaching people for the Kingdom, following God's passion, and you will **know TRUTH!**

-**TRUTH** is always relational when it comes to God.
-Doing your own religious things and trying to discover truth in the Bible is really a waste of time.
-You know who said that?
-Jesus!

 **“You have your heads in your Bibles constantly because you think you’ll find eternal life there.
 But you miss the forest for the trees.
 These Scriptures are all about me!
 And here I am, standing right before you, and you aren't willing to receive from me the life you say you want."** John 5: 39-40 (The Message)